Jack Leslie Youth Environmental Grant

 Get up to $1,000 of funding for your youth environmental project!

 The Jack Leslie Youth Environmental Grant honours the positive impact former Mayor Jack Leslie had on the city and the environment, and is awarded to youth in Calgary who continue his efforts.
-Projects must include the following:
+The City of Calgary, The Parks Foundation, and Youth Central collaborate annually to fund and administer the grant.
+Each year we are proud to award motivated and passionate youth in Calgary who ensure that Jack’s vision for a beautiful environment lives on.

 - Be located in Calgary